chaozek/TripApp/README.md

 ### Description

-This fully responsive app is connected with backend via Bearer token generated [here](https://task-devel.cleevio-vercel.vercel.app/).
-If you want to use your database, generate new token & include it in .env file as described in .env.sample file.
+This fully responsive app is connected with backend via Bearer token.

 App is using must have NPM packages, the main focus was to use as least as possible packages.